The United Nations Office for Project Services (UNOPS)

 Email: washington.office@unops.org

-UNOPS supports sustainable development operations in developing countries and manages portfolios financed by our Washington, DC-based partners, including the World Bank, United States Agency for International Development (USAID), the Millennium Challenge Corporation (MCC) and other branches of the United States government.
+This includes the World Bank Group, United States Department of State, United States Agency for International Development (USAID), the Millennium Challenge Corporation (MCC) and the United States Congress.

 Key information